Auto-Vocabulary Semantic Segmentation

 As discussed in Sect.~\ref{relatedwork}, previous works in OVS have mainly focused on a setting where the target class names are provided by the user.
 Hence, evaluation is possible by having access to the ground truth of those target class names during evaluation.
-However, in scenarios where the target class names are discovered rather than pre-specified, as in our framework, there may be a lack of direct alignment between the semantics of these categories and the classes used in the annotations.
-In zero-guidance segmentation~\cite{zeroguidance}, the authors have proposed to align class names based on the cosine-similarity in the latent space of Sentence-BERT~\cite{sentencebert} or CLIP~\cite{clip}.
-In our initial experiments, this yielded unsatisfactory results where even in obvious cases, the open-vocabulary classes were linked to the incorrect class.
-Relations between two class names can be complex, such as synonymity, hyponymy, hypernymy, meronymy or holonymy, which exceed the capabilities of a cosine-similarity criterium in the respective latent spaces.
-As a possible solution, we propose an \textbf{L}LM-based \textbf{O}pen-\textbf{V}ocabulary \textbf{E}valuator (LOVE).
-Specifically, we employ the Llama 2 7B Large Language model\footnote{\url{www.huggingface.co/meta-llama/Llama-2-7b}} with the task of mapping predicted open-vocabulary categories to target categories in the dataset.
-First, \ours returns a segmentation mask with classes from an open vocabulary generated by \textsc{Blip-Cluster-Caption}.
-Second, LOVE collects all unique predicted open-vocabulary categories in the output and builds a mapper from each predicted category to the most relevant target category.
-Thirdly, all values in the segmentation mask belonging to each class are updated respectively according to the mapper.
-Finally, the mIoU is computed with the updated segmentation mask.
-Pseudocode and prompts for LOVE are provided in App.~\ref{appendix:A}.
+However, in scenarios where the target class names are discovered, as in our framework, rather than pre-specified there may be a lack of direct alignment between the semantics of these categories and the classes used in the annotations.
+In zero-guidance segmentation~\cite{zeroguidance}, the authors have proposed to align class names based on the cosine similarity in the latent space of Sentence-BERT~\cite{sentencebert} or CLIP~\cite{clip}.
+In our initial tests, however, this approach misaligned obvious class pairs (e.g., \textit{taxi} mapped to \textit{road} instead of \textit{car}), thereby reducing segmentation accuracy despite promising qualitative results.
+Relations between two class names can be complex and ambigious~\cite{YADAV202185}, such as due to synonymity, hyponymy, or hypernymy, which exceed the capabilities of a cosine-similarity criterium in the latent space.
+To address this, we propose an \textbf{L}LM-based \textbf{A}uto-\textbf{V}ocabulary \textbf{E}valuator (LAVE), leveraging the Llama-2-7B language model~\cite{llama}, to map predicted auto-vocabulary categories to target dataset classes.
+LAVE gathers all predicted auto-vocabulary classes and maps each category to the most relevant or similar class in the known vocabulary.
+It then updates all pixel values in the predicted segmentation masks according to the mapping, after which the mean Intersection over Union (mIoU) is calculated using the updated mask.
+Though not an integral part of our method, LAVE greatly reduces the mapping effort which is often infeasible to do manually, requiring $C \times A$ comparisons between $C$ known classes and $A$ auto-classes.
+Pseudocode and prompts for LAVE are included in the supplementary material.